 Develop more accurate socioeconomic and demographic analysis for policy development and service delivery.

-The boundaries used to represent each feature within the Administrative Boundaries dataset have been collected from official government sources.
-These governments create boundary representations using a variety of techniques, including:
+The boundaries used to represent each feature have been collected from official government sources.
+These sources create boundary representations using a variety of techniques, including:

 - Tracing (digitising) from aerial imagery or paper plans